Why You Need to Hire an Oakland Drug Lawyer

 Morris Law handles drug cases on the federal and state level.

-Although his practice is based out of Oakland, he is willing to travel throughout the Bay Area to represent you.
-Call a drug lawyer near you if you’re charged with any of these crimes.
+Although his practice is in Downtown Oakland, Attorney Seth Morris travels throughout the Bay Area to represent you.
+Call Morris Law today if you’re charged with any of these crimes.

 Manufacturing a Controlled Substance